 A Black Pot Safari is a limited participation, self-drive safari, but this doesn't mean that you have to 'rough it' in the wilds of Africa wearing filthy clothes with dirty hair, eating only cold canned food and sleeping in the back of your vehicle.
-What is does mean is that you need to be open-minded, relatively organised, willing to live in a small space - your Land Rover and tent - for long periods of time and be ready for anything that Africa cares to throw at you!
+What is does mean is that you need to be open-minded, relatively organised, willing to live in a small space - your 4x4 vehicle and tent - for long periods of time and be ready for anything that Africa cares to throw at you!
 Put it this way, if you are looking for a safari that offers crystal glasses, damask linen, a wind-up gramophone, attentive waiters, a portable bath with rose petals floating in the water and not to lift a finger, then you should consider booking a 5-star mobile safari or visiting a luxury safari lodge instead.

 What does limited participation mean?

-It means that you are expected to pack your own vehicle and keep your vehicle space organised, put-up your tent and take it down again, assist them camp chores such as collecting firewood or water and helping with the washing-up and putting everything back in its place.
+It means that you are expected to pack your own vehicle and keep your vehicle space organised, put-up your tent and take it down again, assist with camp chores such as collecting firewood or water and helping with the washing-up and putting everything back in its place.